 - Keep whisking quickly while you add them to the roux.

 - Continue to stir this constantly until it begins to look like gravy.

-- After all of your ingredients are combined, whisk it while bringing it to a boil.
+- After all of your ingredients are combined, whisk them while bringing them to a boil.

 - At this point, taste-test it and add more salt or spices if you think it needs it.